 - In 2008, 35 engineers were employed in Nazareth.
-At present, the city is home to over 1,000 engineers, 25% of whom are women (above the national average for hi-tech).
+At present, the city is home to over 1300 Jewish and Arab engineers, 25% of whom are women (above the national average for hi-tech).

-- Tsofen facilitated the entrance of several major hi-tech companies into Nazareth, including Microsoft, Broadcom, and Amdocs.
+- Tsofen facilitated the entrance of several major hi-tech companies into Nazareth, including Microsoft, Broadcom, Amdocs and Personetics.

-- We have completed 34 hi-tech training courses with close to 700 graduates, 78% of whom were placed in hi-tech positions within six months.
+- We have completed 43 hi-tech training courses with over 850 graduates, 78% of whom were placed in hi-tech positions within six months.

 - In 2014, Israel’s Ministry of Economy adopted Tsofen’s programmatic model as the basis for a 3-year tender designed to increase the number of Arab graduates employed in hi-tech.

 - Council of Higher Education data reveals that the number of Arabs studying hi-tech subjects in Israel’s universities increased by 55% between 2012 and 2015.